4-6 Swaby's Yard

 9.2 The Customer shall pay all valid and properly submitted invoices not later than 30 days after they are received or at such other times as may be specified in the Schedule or the relevant SOP013 Scope of Works or SOP013A Addendum.

-9.3 If the Customer does not pay any invoice by the due date for payment the Service Provider may, without prejudice to any other rights and remedies that it may have:
+9.3 If the Customer does not pay any invoice (not in dispute or covered by ongoing actions under clause 19) by the due date for payment the Service Provider may, without prejudice to any other rights and remedies that it may have:

 9.3.1 suspend provision of the Services until payment in full including any interest is received; and/or